Not sure if Neehee’s is right for you?

 $60,000

-Restaurant will be a fast-casual Restaurant that features on-premises dining and carry out with a wide variety of menu items, specializing in authentic Indian vegetarian cuisine, from local sources, with superior customer service to its clients.
+The franchise offered is for the establishment and operation of a “Neehee’s®” Restaurant, a fast-casual Restaurant that features on-premises dining and carry out with a wide variety of menu items, specializing in authentic Indian vegetarian cuisine.

 Unlock the full risk analysis to access 9 more categories covering 100+ risks.